GoogleCloudPlatform/solutions-google-compute-engine-orchestrator/README.md

 * If in the orchestrator tool you set the "instancePrefix", you must make sure that all your instances where status publisher is running have names that begin with that prefix.
 * When new instances are created, they will be created with a snapshot that you must create in your Compute Engine project, as well as with the startup script you provide.
 * The orchestrator tool will currently only poll instances in a specified zone (set in the orchestrator's config.xml).
 Your instances must be running in that zone.
-* The orchestrator tool must have access to your Compute Engine project ID, API key, zone, etc. Please see the orchestrator tool's README for further information.
+* The orchestrator tool must have access to your Compute Engine project ID, API key, zone, etc. Please see the orchestrator tool section above for further information.